frankligy/pan_cancer_intracellular_antigen_atlas/notes/Yarmarkovich_Lab_instructions.md

 This tutorial also assumes you have basic understanding of RNA-Seq data, immunopeptidome data, for instance, what is FASTQ file, what is read alignment step.
 Although following the steps should be straightford, I'd recommend you to use `chatGPT` for all any inquiry you may have as you go through this tutorial.

 You should have some tumor RNA-Seq and some tumor immunopeptidome data at hand when you are reading this tutorial.

+There are optional preprocessing steps that might be necessary, please refer to disambiguation and infer_strandedness for more.

 ## Step 1: Organize your input data, codes, and outputs